noir-lang/noir/circuits/cpp/barretenberg/README.md

 ./format.sh
 ```

+This will reorder `#includes` *which can potentially break your build*.
+This means you have not correctly included
+the minimal required set of headers in some files and you should fix.
+Always re-test your build after running this command.

 To format only staged changes:

 ```
 ./format.sh staged
 ```

+This will *not* reorder `#includes`, and so will never break your build.
 It maybe desirable to install the later as a pre-commit hook.

 ### Tests